One month after her surgery Anne entered into the familiar storefront meeting room. All her old friends were there, but they treated her differently.

 She looked pale and weak, not the funny, fearless person they knew pre-surgery.
 They smiled politely and got involved in other conversations, leaving Anne out.
 What was going on?

 The Holy Spirit told me they were afraid.
-They were used to a person who looked healthy, was strong and wise.
-She was still the same wise person, but physically she didn’t look healthy and strong like before.
+They had been used to a person who had answers, wisdom, and strength.
+Here was the same person, but her outward appearance was so different.
 They didn’t know how to handle it, so they didn’t talk to her.
 They avoided her for several months after her surgery.

 At first, I was mad at them for being so callous and disrespectful, but then I realized THEY were the ones to be pitied.
 They were missing out on a great experience.
 What they could have gained in wisdom, understanding, and guidance, they had given up because of their fears.

 People get sick and have things happen to them that change them.
 That’s just a fact of life.
-But as Christians, we need to be able to give them the respect and love they need.
+But as Christians, we need to be able to still give people the respect and love they need.

 The other day I was driving home from work, and Jane was in the passenger seat.
 We were approaching a corner where we’ve seen a skinny raggedy-looking homeless man many times waving and smiling at everyone.
 The Lord told Jane to give the guy $2.00.
 He was so excited and talked super-fast as he told us he had been off of drugs and alcohol 15 days now and he could drive, and he could work.
 Jane and I both told him, “good job!”
 He “God blessed” us several times as we said the same back to him.
 When we drove off, we both realized the guy was not nearly as excited about the money as he was about having someone to tell his story to and them telling him he was doing a good job.
 People want to be respected and appreciated.